 What else can your school do?

-- Check that your school website is not disclosing any personally identifiable information that could be used by scammers.
+- Checking that your school website is not disclosing any personally identifiable information that could be used by scammers.

-- Payroll, accounts, and leadership staff should also review what personal information they are disclosing publicly on social media and adjust their privacy settings if required.
+- Making sure payroll, accounts, and leadership staff review what personal information they are disclosing publicly on social media and adjust their privacy settings if required.